The loop macro performs iteration.

 For more information, see Section 6.1.6 (Conditional Execution Clauses).

-construct gives a name for the block of the loop.
+The loop named construct gives a name for the block of the loop.

-construct causes its forms to be
+The loop initially construct causes its forms to be

-evaluated in the loop prologue, which precedes all loop
+evaluated in the loop prologue, which precedes all loop code

-except for initial settings supplied by the constructs with
+except for initial settings supplied by the constructs with,

-construct causes its forms to
+The loop finally construct causes its forms to

 be evaluated in the loop epilogue after normal iteration terminates.